-Wild Cuisine of the Homestead: Venison Marsala
+Wild Cuisine of the Homestead: Venison Marsala Recipe

 Our Wedding at the Hitching Post

-Our wedding officiant wouldn’t travel during the storm, so we opted to get married on facetime instead.
+Our wedding officiant wouldn’t travel during the storm, so we opted to get married on Facetime instead.
 Our family members who had planned to make the trip, also had to graciously decline, as the travel was treacherous.
 You can read all about it here.

 The Reception Menu

 The advantage of having the reception after our return was we were able to prepare the meal ourselves.
-We started with appetizers: Hot Spinach and Artichoke dip, cheese and crackers and shrimp cocktail.
+We started with appetizers: Hot Spinach and Artichoke dip, cheese and crackers, and shrimp cocktail.
 Venison Marsala was the main entrée.
-Served with garlic mashed potatoes, green beans and rolls.
+Served with garlic mashed potatoes, green beans, and rolls.

 Preparing the Meal

 Prior to the reception, I made a schedule of the food preparations.
-I wrote myself clear notes of when each dish needed to be cooked to ensure the food was ready at the same time.
+I wrote clear notes of when each dish needed to be cooked to ensure the food was ready at the same time.
 The schedule was my saving grace.
 When feeling a bit frazzled, I would refer to my schedule and trust the plan I made when I wasn’t under pressure.

 I carefully prepped all my food early in the day.
-The mashed potatoes were prepared in the morning and kept warm in the slow cooker prior to the meal.
+The mashed potatoes were prepared in the morning and kept warm in the slow cooker before the meal.
 I gave myself slack and purchased rolls.
-To keep meat preparations simple, we seasoned the meat liberally, skipping dredging the meat in flour.
-We simply grilled the venison on the flat grill.

 Venison Marsala